tomrndom/osf-website/src/pages/membership/companies.md

       empowering and promoting the Open Infrastructure community and open source software projects.
 Each Platinum Member's company strategy aligns with the OIF mission and is responsible for committing full-time resources toward the project.
-There are eight Platinum Sponsors at any given time, each of which holds a seat on the Board of  Directors.
-Thank you to the following Platinum Sponsors who are committed to the Open Infrastructure community's success.
+There are eight Platinum Members at any given time, each of which holds a seat on the Board of  Directors.
+Thank you to the following Platinum Members who are committed to the Open Infrastructure community's success.
     title: PLATINUM MEMBERS
   - companyList: